amandeepmittal/amanhimself.dev/content/posts/how-to-integrate-redux-into-your-application-with-react-native-and-expo.md

 #### Adding Buttons 🔘

 In this section, we are going to replace the section that displays `Start and Stop Buttons!` with actual buttons.
-We will be using `TouchableOpactiy` to make this work.
+We will be using `TouchableOpacity` to make this work.
 A `TouchableOpacity` component acts as a wrapper for making views respond properly to touches.
 The opacity of the wrapped view (or the button in our case) gets decreased whenever a user touches it.

 We create a reusable component since we need two buttons: Start and Stop.